 Digital Collections

-- Tikka (Rubin) film footage of commercial fishing.Online access to color film documenting commercial fishing operations in Clam Gulch, Alaska (1958)
+Tikka (Rubin) film footage of commercial fishing.Color film documenting commercial fishing operations in Clam Gulch, Alaska, from 1958.

 Related Guides